An Online Newsletter of “The Andy Griffith Show” Rerun Watchers Club (TAGSRWC)

 * New interview with Ron Briley, author of The Ambivalent Legacy of Elia Kazan

-* Facing the Past, a 2005 documentary featuring actors Griffith, Patricia Neal and Anthony Franciosa; screenwriter Budd Schulberg; and film scholars Leo Braudy and Jeff Young
+* Facing the Past, a 2005 documentary featuring Andy, Patricia Neal, Anthony Franciosa, screenwriter Budd Schulberg, and film scholars Leo Braudy and Jeff Young

 There’s no disguising that this is a classic Barney Fife T-shirt.
 You can bank on that.
 Some might say it’s the world’s first self-cleaning T-shirt, but we still recommend washing it after each wearing.
 No matter where this shirt might be manufactured, we can always say it’s Maid in America!